 October saw even stronger results with revenue increasing 27%, which was primarily driven by loyalty partners (up 52% YoY) and deal partners (up 56% YoY).

-We expected our affiliate partners to help our clients drive sales this holiday season, as 51% of U.S. consumers said they were planning on using voucher sites and 80% of U.S. consumers affiliated with at least one loyalty programme.
+We expected our affiliate partners to help our clients drive sales this holiday season, as 51% of U.S. consumers said they were planning on using voucher sites and 80% of U.S. consumers affiliated with at least one loyalty program.
 Our account teams also recommended clients push forward their promotions and discounts, since 50% of consumers started shopping earlier.

 Many of our predictions came true, and thanks to AP’s unique ability to easily pivot plans to work with a variety of partners to target different audiences, we delivered a successful holiday shopping season for many of our clients.